Connect your Cloudflare domain to Webflow

 3. Choose Manually add domain

-4. Enter the domain you want to connect with Webflow (e.g., yourdomain.com)
+4. Enter the domain you want to connect to Webflow (e.g., yourdomain.com)

 6. Publish your site